dbwinger/uls_db/README.md

 * 'tinyint' => 'int'
 * 'datetime' => 'timestamp'

+To import data files with UTF characters:
+* Open in Sublime
+* Select File -> Reopen with Encoding -> UTF-E
+* replace " with '

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/uls_db.